 4) Turn off any "auto carriage return" option.

 5) Turn off any "auto line feed" option.

 6) Set the page depth (in lines per page) and width (in cells per line) at their maximum available values, or at least as great as the size of the largest pages you wish to generate.

 7) Select 6 dots per cell.

-Please note that you should contact your supplier or manufacturer if you require a manual, or specific technical assistance, for your braille embosser.
+You should contact your embosser supplier or manufacturer if you require a manual, or any specific technical assistance, for your braille embosser.
 Click here for a list of embosser manufacturers.